JustenPhillips/justenphillips.github.io/bankrobber.md

 2019/09/24 02:41:33 Finished
 ===============================================================
 ```
-`login.php` and `register.php` both have a input fields to test later.
+`login.php` and `register.php` both have a input fields and I make a note to test later.

-The `/admin` dir is not accessible, session managment will be tested.
+The `/admin` dir is not accessible, session managment and authorization will be tested.

-`notes.txt` provided some Dev notes left behind.
+`notes.txt` provided some useful Dev notes left behind possibly for later.
 ![](img/notes.png)

 let's do a HTTP packet analysis of the `.php` files with `curl`